Upcoming meetings 2019

 - faith schools

-Other attendees include representation from the Local Authority, including the Cabinet Member for Education.
+Other attendees include representation from ourselves, including the Cabinet Member for Education.
 Details of current Forum members, including which sector they represent are available to view and download.

 Schools Forum current meeting papers

-The agenda and papers for the Schools Forum meeting on 17 September 2018 are available to download.
-Papers from previous Schools Forum meetings are available for download in the meeting papers' archive.
+The agenda and papers for the Schools Forum meeting on 17 June 2019 are available to download.
+Papers from previous Schools Forum meetings are available for download in the archive.

 National Funding Formula